304 North Cardinal St.

 It’s important to avoid pruning mature Endless Summer shrubs in winter or spring since this can remove flower buds that were set on the stems during the previous autumn.
 If you need to do some maintenance trimming at other times of the year, make sure you don’t cut off any flower buds or branches with flowers already on them.

-If your hydrangea has become overgrown, it may be necessary to perform a more extensive pruning session in late winter before new growth begins in springtime.
+If your hydrangea has become overgrown, performing a more extensive pruning session in late winter may be necessary before new growth begins in springtime.
 This will help keep your plant looking neat and tidy while also encouraging healthy new growth throughout the season.
 Just be aware that winter or early spring pruning will remove flower buds, so your Endless Summer shrub will not be blooming in the spring.

 Pruning in the summer months is essential for maintaining a healthy and attractive Endless Summer Hydrangea.
 Now, let’s explore how to go about summer pruning your hydrangea.